 Tenants of HACLA section 8 between June 1, 2005 and Sept.
 30, 2006 may be eligible for a potential award from the Los Angeles Housing Authority Class Action Lawsuit.
 According to the lawsuit, the plaintiffs claim that the information provided to the section 8 recipients was not formal administrative notice and that the housing authority failed to notify recipients that their out of pocket payments would increase.
 If you had a Wells Fargo account opened without your permission or knowledge, simply file a claim for a potential award by December 6, 2017!
 Don’t forget to take a look at our full list of Class Action Lawsuit Settlements!

-The card does come with a $0 introductory annual fee for one year, then $95.
+The card does come with a $95 annual fee.
 (See Rates & Fees)